Hey there, how can we help?

 Multiple Face selection

-Selection using Multiple face command must be confirmed by pressing the “Finish” command.
-Selection working only for objects which are checked in analyses settings (Surface Analysis Options) filter section.
+Selection using the Multiple face command must be confirmed by pressing the “Finish” command.
+Selection works only for objects checked in the filter section of the analysis settings (Surface Analysis Options).

-1. Select multiple objects with rectangle by filter options.
+1. Select multiple objects with rectangles by filter options.

 2. Click “Finish” to start analysis calculations